47degrees/fp-with-arrow-videos/EitherT.md

 // IO(Either.right(6))
 ```

-^ With the Monad binding for EitherT we can call bind() sequentially and get the right values for each EitherT instance.
+^ With the Monad binding for EitherT, we can call bind() sequentially and get the right values for each EitherT instance.

 ---